 The QuartzDesk platform consists of the following three downloadable components:

 This is the main component whose installation is required for all QuartzDesk editions.
-The QuartzDesk Web Application is a standard Java web-application distributed as a WAR file that can be deployed to any light-weight Java servlet container (Tomcat, Jetty, etc.), or full-fledged Java application server (IBM WebSphere, RedHat JBoss, etc.).
+The QuartzDesk Web Application is a standard Java web-application distributed as a WAR file that can be deployed to any light-weight Java servlet container (Tomcat, Jetty, etc.) or any full-fledged Java application server (IBM WebSphere, RedHat JBoss, etc.).
 For the complete list of all currently supported servlet containers and application servers, please refer to our Supported Platforms list.
 The QuartzDesk Web Application provides the Graphical User Interface (GUI) for the QuartzDesk platform.
-Using this GUI, users can connect via the JMX protocol to remote Quartz scheduler instances and perform all management and monitoring operations.
+Using this GUI, users can connect via one of the supported JMX protocols to remote Quartz scheduler instances and perform all management and monitoring operations.

 The installation of the QuartzDesk Web Application component is described in the QuartzDesk Web-Application Installation and Upgrade Guide.